appbaseio/gem/README.md

 ### Other Apps

 Just like GEM is purpose built for the mapping needs of an Elasticsearch indexes,
-**[dejavu](http://opensource.appbase.io/dejavu/)** is purpose built for viewing your Elasticsearch index's data and perform CRUD operations, **[mirage](http://opensource.appbase.io/mirage/)** is purpose built for composing queries with a GUI.
+**[dejavu](http://opensource.appbase.io/dejavu/)** is purpose built for viewing your Elasticsearch index's data and perform CRUD operations, and
+**[mirage](http://opensource.appbase.io/mirage/)** is purpose built for composing queries with a GUI.

 Together, these three apps form a good base for building a great search experience.